zainq11/github-via-vault-secrets-stack/README.md

 Terraform Stacks, a GitHub account, and an HCP account with HCP Vault Secrets containing a valid GitHub personal access token.
 Details of all of this are found in the provided Stacks User Guide._

+1. **Configure Vault Secrets authentication** by [TODO]
-3. **Fork this repository** to your own GitHub account, such that you can edit this stack configuration for your purposes.
+2. **Fork this repository** to your own GitHub account, such that you can edit this stack configuration for your purposes.
-4. **Edit your forked stack configuration** and change `deployments.tfdeploy.hcl` to use the correct values.
+3. **Edit your forked stack configuration** and change `deployments.tfdeploy.hcl` to use the correct values.
-5. **Create a new stack** in Terraform Cloud and connect it to your forked configuration repository.
+4. **Create a new stack** in Terraform Cloud and connect it to your forked configuration repository.
-6. **Provision away!** Once applied, you should have a new GitHub respository created in the account you provided a token for.
+5. **Provision away!** Once applied, you should have a new GitHub respository created in the account you provided a token for.